Author Archives: Armand D'Angour

 Posted in Classical matters | Comments Off on Kaineus Rising

-The Uselessness of Money
+The Codes of Horace

-Posted in Classical matters | Comments Off on The Uselessness of Money
+Posted in Classical matters, Poems and versions | Comments Off on Catullus’s model boat